Skip to main content

 National Opportunities

-Youth looking to continue building skills in leadership and citizenship can apply for nationwide trips including Western Leadership in Denver, Citizenship Washington Focus in Washington D.C., Kansas City Conference, 4-H Youth Congress, and much more!
+Youth looking to continue building skills in leadership and citizenship can apply for nationwide trips, including Western Leadership in Denver, Citizenship Washington Focus in Washington, D.C., Kansas City Conference, 4-H Youth Congress, and more!

 • The fine print.

-• Membership in 4-H is a privilege and may be denied to persons who have been banned from school, school related programs or who have exhibited a behavior that may place other members or leaders at undue risk.
+• Membership in 4-H is a privilege and may be denied to individuals who have been banned from school or school-related programs, or who have exhibited a behavior that may place other members or leaders at undue risk.

 • The project volunteer involves members in a fun activity centered on a specific project (such as breads).
-Members share what they have accomplished and problems they have faced in their project as well as demonstrate something they learned since their last meeting (example: each member may bring a loaf of bread that they baked, share the recipe, talk about what they learned and let others taste it.)
-The project volunteer then teaches a new skill or technique, which can take the form of a demonstration, a film, a tour or a discussion.
-Members try out the new skill during an activity period and the meeting concludes with a discussion of plans for the next meeting.
+Members share what they have accomplished and the problems they have faced in their project, as well as demonstrate something they have learned since their last meeting (example, each member may bring a loaf of bread that they baked, share the recipe, discuss what they learned, and let others taste it).
+The project volunteer then teaches a new skill or technique, which can take the form of a demonstration, a film, a tour, or a discussion.
+Members try out the new skill during an activity period, and the meeting concludes with a discussion of plans for the next meeting.

-• No set number of meetings is required, but projects usually include at least six hours of learning time.
+• No set number of meetings is required; however, projects usually include at least six hours of learning time.
 Project meetings can begin as soon as the 4-H club has completed its enrollment.
 Some project groups have seasonal activities and may not start meeting until later in the year.

-• Literature is available for most projects to help the volunteer teach.
-Training is available from the county staff in setting up project meetings, how to teach, what to teach, using resources and working with youth.
+• Literature is available for most projects to support the volunteer.
+Training is available from county staff on setting up project meetings, teaching methods, curriculum development, using resources, and working with youth.

 MENUCLOSE